Adapting your home: Planning and funding

 • What will Social Services do?

-It’s advisable to get advice from an Occupational Therapist who specialises in housing adaptions.
-S/he will be able to carry out an assessment of your needs and work with you to identify appropriate solutions.
-You may be entitled to an assessment by a local authority Social Services Occupational Therapist.
-Alternatively a list of independent Occupational Therapists can be found on The Royal College of Occupational Therapists' website
+It is advisable to get advice from an occupational therapist who specialises in housing adaptions and aids.
+They will be able to carry out an assessment of your needs and work with you to identify appropriate solutions.

 Provision of equipment